individuwill/mcast/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Quickstart
+Install program with

+    go install github.com/individuwill/mcast

+Run the receiver on one computer

+    mcast receive

+Run the sender on another computer

+    mcast send

+Multicast routing must be enable between hosts

 ## Usage

 mcast is driven by subcommands.
 You invoke mcast like: